jw-lin/cbeam/docs_source/dc.rst

     ncore = nclad + 8.8e-3          # SM core refractive index

     # mesh params #
-    core_res = 20                    # no. of line segments to use to resolve the core-cladding interface(s)
+    core_res = 15                    # no. of line segments to use to resolve the core-cladding interface(s)
     clad_mesh_size = 20.0               # mesh size (triangle side length) to use in the cladding region core_mesh_size = 1.0                # mesh size (triangle side length) to use inside the cores

     tag = "test_dicoupler"

-Note that for the ``Dicoupler`` class, we specify a coupling length, not the overall waveguide length like we did with the ``PhotonicLantern``.
-The overall waveguide length is auto-computed (in this basic implementation, it's two times the coupling length) and can be accessed through ``Dicoupler.z_ex``.
+With the ``Dicoupler`` class, we specify a coupling length, not the overall waveguide length like we did with the ``PhotonicLantern``.
+The overall waveguide length is auto-computed (in this basic implementation, it's :math:`2\times` the coupling length) and can be accessed through ``Dicoupler.z_ex``.
 Let's make the dicoupler and inspect the channel paths.
-I've made a built-in plotting function for this.

 .. plot::
-    :context:
+    :context: close-figs

     from cbeam import waveguide

     dicoupler = waveguide.Dicoupler(rcore,rcore,ncore,ncore,dmax,dmin,nclad,coupling_length,bend_length,core_res,core_mesh_size=core_mesh_size,clad_mesh_size=clad_mesh_size)

-    # here we could adjust the boundary refinement mesh parameters, e.g.
-    # dicoupler.min_mesh_size = <minimum mesh element size>

     dicoupler.plot_paths()

-Lets take a look at the mesh, especially how it transforms with :math:`z`:
+Next, let's take a look at the mesh, especially how it transforms with :math:`z`:

 .. plot::
     :context: close-figs